suff-yan/suff-yan/README.md

-I'm Sufiyan , better known as Sufi. interested in expanding my limits. currently Learning python and opencv together trying to do something about object detection and identification and it's applications mail me @ muhammedsufiyan678@gmail.com to contact
+I'm Sufiyan , better known as Sufi.

+interested in computer science,Math,Physics,Philosophy and the best ways to live life

+currently a student at IIT Bombay pursuing B.Tech in computer science (till 2028)

+mail me @ muhammedsufiyan678@gmail.com to contact (especially if by any chance you also would like to use computer science and technologies for getting better at football :))

 <!---